ZenghuPKU/STATES_analysis/README.md

 The upstream analysis for tissue samples is located in the `tissue_upstream` folder and follows a similar workflow as the cell line analysis.

 ### Downstream
-The downstream analysis for tissue samples is located in the tissue_downstream folder.
+The downstream analysis for tissue samples is located in the `tissue_downstream` folder.
 It includes normalization, cell type identification, TE calculation, spatial visualization, functional enrichment analysis, and subcellular translation heterogeneity analysis.

+## 🧬 AD Analysis

+### Upstream
+The upstream analysis for the 5xFAD samples followed a workflow similar to that used in the `tissue_upstream` folder.

+### Downstream
+The downstream analysis for the 5xFAD samples is located in the `AD_downstream` folder.
+It includes normalization, cell type identification, TE calculation, functional enrichment analysis, trajectory analysis, and spatial analysis.

 ---
 For more details, refer to the specific subdirectories and corresponding scripts in each folder.